surrealdb/surrealdb/SECURITY.md

 # <img height="25" src="/img/security.svg">&nbsp;&nbsp;Security Policy

-At SurrealDB, we take the security the SurrealDB code, software, and cloud platform very seriously.
-If you believe you have found a security vulnerability in SurrealDB, we encourage you to let us know right away.
-We will investigate all legitimate reports and do our best to quickly fix the problem.

 ## Supported Versions

 | Version    | Supported                                       |
 | ---------- | ----------------------------------------------- |
 | < 1.0      | -                                               |
 | >= 1.0.0   | <img width="20" src="/img/tick.svg">            |

+## Reporting a Vulnerability

+At SurrealDB, we take the security of the SurrealDB code, software, and cloud platform very seriously.
+If you believe you have found a security vulnerability in SurrealDB, we encourage you to let us know right away.
+We will investigate all legitimate reports and do our best to quickly fix the problem.

+Please report any issues or vulnerabilities via [Github Security Advisories](https://github.com/surrealdb/surrealdb/security/advisories) instead of posting a public issue in GitHub.
+You can also send security commuications to [security@surrealdb.com](mailto:security@surrealdb.com).
+Please include the version identifier (obtained by running `surrealdb version` on the command line) and details on how the vulnerability can be exploited.

 ### Do